edwardgunning/ISBS-Short-Course/practicals/04-functional-regression.md

 `refund` package.

-We simply need to set up a design matrix `modmat` containing the dummy variables in its columns and passing it as the `X` argument, and a vector called `constraints` that says which columns of this matrix should sum to zero and passing it as the `con` argument.
+We simply need to set up a design matrix `modmat` containing the dummy variables in its columns and pass it as the `X` argument, and a vector called `constraints` that says which columns of this matrix should sum to zero and pass it as the `con` argument.

 ``` r
 modmat <- cbind(Intercept = 1, model.matrix(~ factor(class_label) - 1))